-(71) Do-support VP fronting $[{VP}$ watch the game $] [{TP} I$ did $t{VP}]$
+(71) Do-support VP fronting $[{VP}$ watch the game $][{TP}$ I did t{VP}]

 Recall that nonpronunciation of lower copies in phrasal movement involves assignment of [-P] (subsection 4.1).
 Thus, the matrix TP in VP-fronting constructions undergoes exactly the same operations as in VP ellipsis - in the examples above, GenHM relating V and T and [-P] assignment to the VP (64, 66).
-Given this parallel, we correctly predict that languages with do-support VPE should exhibit do-support VP Fronting (e.g. English), while languages with V-stranding VPE have
+Given this parallel, we correctly predict that languages with do-support VPE should exhibit do-support VP Fronting (e.g. English), while languages with V-stranding VPE have V-stranding VP fronting (e.g. Polish, Russian).
+Recall that do-support generally correlates with a strong V.59

-55Sailor derives VVPE under the assumption that the same head triggers VPE and movement of V out of VP.
+56Sailor derives VVPE under the assumption that the same head triggers VPE and movement of V out of VP.
 Since operations triggered by the same head occur in parallel, no bleeding ensues.

-$^{^{56}}$ A possible solution to this problem could be insertion of do in T, not in C. Assuming that such insertion contributes the verbal feature that C attracts, T could then move to C. Sailor does not provide the necessary details about the do-support mechanism to determine if this solution is possible is his analysis.
+57A possible solution to this problem could be insertion of do in T, not in C. Assuming that such insertion contributes the verbal feature that C attracts, T could then move to C. Sailor does not provide the necessary details about the do-support mechanism to determine if this solution is possible is his analysis.
 One important question would be how an apparently postsyntactic process (do-insertion) can feed syntactic movement.

-57There exist verb-doubling constructions which have been described as being distinct from predicate clefts/VP fronting; see e.g. Martins 2007 for Portuguese, and Saab 2008, 2017 for Argentinean Spanish.
+58There exist verb-doubling constructions which have been described as being distinct from predicate clefts/VP fronting; see e.g. Martins 2007 for Portuguese, and Saab 2008, 2017 for Argentinean Spanish.